dhkad/ATA/README.md

                                         Selenium Maven testing Project for cucumber testing in Eclipse:

+This is an assignment for Agile test automation course

 BDD (Behavioral Driven Development) approach is used in this project to write the test cases development on the basis of the behavior of software functionalities.
 These test written inside the feature file which use Gherkin language.
 We must have the following dependencies in our computer system: